cvburgess/cvburgess.com/src/lead-with-joy/posts/playbook-retro.md

 incredibly actionable and can isolate exactly which levers the team wants to adjust.

-## When the team is frustrated by things outside their control
+## When the team is frustrated by things outside their of control

 Sometimes you can't change what you can't change.